LittleGitPhoenix/Data.Plc/README.md

 # Logging

-The ***Phoenix.Data.Plc*** package provides its own small logging facility in form the `ILogger` interface and the static `LogManager` which is internally used to provide concrete logger instances.
+The ***Phoenix.Data.Plc*** package provides its own small logging facility in form the `ILogger` interface and the static `LogManager` which is internally used to provide specific logger instances.
 Via the static property `LogManager.LoggerFactory` the kind of provided `ILogger` can be changed externally.

 ```csharp
 // Create a custom ILogger instance and let the log manager use it.